 According to the Bureau of Labor Statistics, the job outlook for private investigators/detectives is projected to grow 21 percent from 2010-2020.
 Police officers and detectives will also see a growth of 7 percent during the same time period.

 Opportunities are found in a wide range of industries in public, private and government sectors.
+Please keep in mind that this industry requires background checks prior to internship or job placements.
+Policies are different for each state and individual organization.

 Examples of the many career possibilities: